 Our original recipe, the first cheese we ever made, Appalachian has evolved a great deal over our years of production.
 Our goal with the Appalachian has always been to develop a cheese that showcased our milk, milk from a herd developed to fit our farm's mountainous terrain, rather than picking a benchmark cheese and struggling to match the farm to it.
 To this end we've kept the make simple and focused on affinage, allowing the Appalachian to form a white coat of penicillium molds that compliments its unique flavor.

 Aged for at least ninety days in our cellars, Appalachian is a lush, vibrant cheese evocative of cream and butter with a mushroom earthiness that recalls the intensity of the cellars.
 Its lemon notes shade to toasted as the cheese ages.
 The texture is velvety, melting on the tongue.

-This long-aged version of our original recipe Appalachian is aged for over eight month in our cellars.
+Recently featured in the New York Times "Front Burner" column, this long-aged version of our original recipe Appalachian is aged for over eight month in our cellars.
 The extra age turns Appalachian into a lush, fruity cheese with overtones of toasted butter, with a mushroom earthiness that recalls the intensity of the cellars and a tangy, smooth finish.
 The texture is firm but velvety, melting on the tongue.